It is very important to meet participation requirements to avoid possible cancelation by the Health Insurance company.

 - Minimum employer contribution is at least 25% of the total cost for the health insurance coverage.
 At least 50% contribution for the employee only coverage.

 - If the group contributes 100% of the premium, then all eligible employees must participate.

 - For dual choice group health plans, the employer usually needs a minimum of 10 employees electing coverage.
 There needs to be at least 2 employees on each plan.
 Some health insurance plans may have different compliance standards, so always revert back to the certificate of coverage for the group health plan.

-- Large group health insurance dual options plans, may require at least 20% participation in each plan design.
+- Large Indiana Group Health Insurance dual options plans, may require at least 20% participation in each plan design.